retched/ZC-USPSRestful/README.md

 ### I already have a `USERID` and `PASSWORD` from WebTools, but I'm getting error messages while I try to retrieve quotes.
 What happened?

 The older `USERID` and `PASSWORD` from the WebTools API are not valid for the new system.
 You will need to provision new credentials under the new USPS API system.
 Additionally, you SHOULD create an entire new USPS Business Account provided that you don't already have one for your business.
-The process is explained [here](https://developers.usps.com/getting-started) and on the [related wiki page](https://github.com/retched/ZC-USPSRestful/wiki/Getting%20Started#installing) from the Github repository.
+The process is explained [on the USPS Developers website](https://developers.usps.com/getting-started) and on the [related wiki page](https://github.com/retched/ZC-USPSRestful/wiki/Getting%20Started#installing) from the Github repository.
 If you end up not getting quotes or the module disables itself, check to make sure that you are using actual OAuth Credentials and not the old WebTools API.
 Additionally, make sure you have configured your cart to ship from the United States and a zipcode.

 ### Why should I use this version versus the one that's out there now?